 The onshore digitalization wave with Industry 4.0, new technology and market trends are changing the requirements for maritime control systems.

-Another driver is that innovation in digitalization is a way to sustain and improve the competitiveness for Western-Europe and US suppliers in the face of lower labour costs and competition from Asia.
+Innovation in digitalization is also a way for Western-Europe and US suppliers to sustain and improve their competitiveness when facing lower labour costs and competition from Asia.

 - Performance monitoring

 Some autonomous operations are becoming available and these are going towards autonomous vessels.